 For the purpose of this report, the terms "we" and "our" denote MHA in relation to UK legal, professional and regulatory responsibilities and reporting obligations to the members of Zanaga Iron Ore Company Limited.
-For the purposes of the table on pages 41 to 42 that sets out the key audit matters and how our audit addressed the key audit matters, the terms "we" and "our" refer to MHA.
-The Group financial statements, as defined below, consolidate the accounts of Zanaga Iron Ore Company Limited and its subsidiaries (the "Group").
+For the purposes of the table on pages 44 to 45 that sets out the key audit matters and how our audit addressed the key audit matters, the terms "we" and "our" refer to MHA.
+The Group financial statements, as defined below, consolidate the accounts of Zanaga Iron Ore Company Limited, as an individual entity